iNEXT.3D

 3D values with different order q can be used to depict a q-profile in

-the ggObsAsy3D
+the ggObsAsy3D function.

 It also computes observed and asymptotic PD for various reference

-times by specifying the argument PDreftime
+times by specifying the argument PDreftime; these PD values

 with different reference times can be used to depict a time-profile in

-the ggObsAsy3D
+the ggObsAsy3D function.

 It also computes observed and asymptotic FD for various threshold tau

-levels by specifying the argument FDtau
+levels by specifying the argument FDtau; these FD values

 with different threshold levels can be used to depict a tau-profile in

-the ggObsAsy3D
+the ggObsAsy3D function.

 For each dimension, by default, both the observed and asymptotic